 3. Home Remedy for Black Spots on Rose Bushes

-Rose bushes are susceptible to black spots, caused by the fungus Diplocarpon rosae that prefers, warm, humid, and wet conditions.
+Rose bushes are susceptible to black spots caused by the fungus Diplocarpon rosae, which prefers warm, humid, and wet conditions.
 One way to tackle this problem is by spraying diluted cow milk on the affected areas.
 The reason why milk is so effective is that it contains lactoferrin, a potent bactericide, and fungicide.

 4. Improves Soil Health

 This ancient practice of using milk to improve soil health came into existence again after a few positive reports surfaced online.
 According to research conducted by Bridgett Jamison Hilshey and Sid Bosworth, the University of Vermont Extension, pastures subjected to cow milk sprays attained healthy growth and stayed disease-free even in the presence of seasonal pathogens and destructive soil insects.

 Additionally, the application of milk enhanced the ability of soil to absorb air and water.
 Here’s one more article that supports this claim!